IsGai/compare-MCTS-Minimax/README.md

 # 3d-tic-tac-toe
-Pygame glitches out really quickly
+Pygame glitches out when you type in player names